PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 # Precisely API Design Guidelines

-# Introduction

 Most modern web applications expose APIs that clients can use to interact with the application.
 A well-designed web API should aim to
 support:

-**Platform independence:** Any client should be able to call the API, regardless of how the API is implemented internally.
+**Platform independence:**<br/> Any client should be able to call the API, regardless of implementation.
 This requires using standard protocols and having a mechanism whereby the client and the web service can agree on the format of the data to exchange.

+**Service evolution:**<br/>
-**Service evolution:** The web API should be able to evolve and add functionality independently from client applications.
-As the API evolves, existing client applications should continue to function without modification.
-All functionalities should be discoverable so that client applications can fully use it.
+The web API should be able to evolve and add functionality independently from client applications.
+As it evolves, existing client applications should continue to function without modification.
+All services should be discoverable so that client applications can fully use them.

-The standard defined in this document provides guidance on things that you **should consider** when designing web APIs.
-The guidelines described below are based on industry wide practices, pragmatic REST (**RE**presentational **S**tate **T**ransfer) principles and ease of use for developers.
-Based on these objectives, these standards and guidelines will attempt to provide APIs that appear logically connected, are self-documenting and easy for the developers to guess patterns and start using quickly.
+The standards defined in this document provide guidance on things that you **should consider** when designing web APIs.
+The guidelines described below are based on industry wide best practices, pragmatic REST (**RE**presentational **S**tate **T**ransfer) principles and ease of use for developers.
+Based on these objectives, these standards and guidelines will attempt to provide APIs that appear logically connected, self-documenting, easy for the developers to guess patterns, and start using quickly.
 Private or internal APIs should also try to follow these guidelines because internal services tend to eventually be exposed publicly.
-Consistency is valuable to not only external customers but also internal service consumers, and these guidelines offer best practices useful for any service.
+Consistency is valuable to not only external customers, but also internal service consumers, and these guidelines offer best practices useful for any service.

 These guidelines aim to achieve the following:

-- Define consistent practices and patterns for all API endpoints across Precisely.
+- Define **consistent practices and patterns** for all API endpoints across Precisely.

-- Adhere as closely as possible to accepted REST/HTTP best practices in the industry at-large.
+- **Adhere as closely as possible to accepted REST/HTTP best practices** in the industry at-large.

-- Make accessing Precisely Services via REST interfaces easy for all application developers.
+- Make accessing Precisely Services via REST interfaces **easy for all application developers**.

-- Allow service developers to leverage the prior work of other services to implement, test and document REST endpoints defined consistently.
+- **Allow service developers to leverage the prior work of other services** to implement, test, and document REST endpoints defined consistently.

 > <u>Important Note:</u> Private APIs can be included on public servers, but must be hidden from
 > Swagger documentation.
 Most programmatic interfaces allow you to do this with